2.1. Embedded Complex

 property node_to_index

-Return a dictionary mapping node ids to their index in the coord_matrix
+Dictionary mapping node ids to their index in the coordinate matrix.

 property position_dict

-Return a dictionary mapping node ids to their coordinates
+Get a dictionary mapping node ids to their coordinates.

 property edge_indices